flare-foundation/governance-proposals/SIP/SIP_3.md

 Here is the source code repository: [Go-Flare](https://github.com/flare-foundation/go-flare/tree/songbird-support).

-Audit report is available at: [FYEO Secure Code Assessment of Flare Songbird] (https://x.com/goFYEO/status/1792599813743161479).
+Audit report is available at: [FYEO Secure Code Assessment of Flare Songbird](https://x.com/goFYEO/status/1792599813743161479).

 <!--Question 6: Should I add this to our Security Audit page?-->